bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### MOV

-A file extension used for multimedia files played on Apple's QuickTime.
+A file extension used for multimedia files played on Apple’s QuickTime.
 A video codec developed by Apple.

 ### MP3